Key takeaways:

 Emphasizing the value of performance over accolades, Hawke praised Washington: “I think when all is said and done, he’s the greatest actor of our generation.
 The Academy Award has more power because Denzel has a couple.
 It didn’t elevate who he was.”

-Denzel Washington, with his remarkable skills and dedication to breaking stereotypes, has left an undeniable mark on the industry.
+Denzel Washington, with his remarkable acting skills and dedication to breaking stereotypes, has left an undeniable mark on the entertainment industry.
 These revealing insights into his steps to challenge and reshape expectations amplify his standing as a true legend in Hollywood.

 Denzel Washington’s ‘Training Day’ is available on Prime Video.